AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Docker/1-Create-Docker-Image.md

 ## Run The Docker Image Locally

-Now that the Docker image is created, you can run the contaienr locally just to confirm it'll work and not crash.
+Now that the Docker image is created, you can run the container locally just to confirm it'll work and not crash.

 1. To run the Docker container, run the following command:
 `docker run -tid uber`